 Turn the beef-wrapped asparagus over.
 Repeat the flouring procedure with the remaining rice flour.

 Make the teriyaki sauce.
-Mix together the sake, mirin, soy sauce, ginger and sugar (this is a sweetish version).
+Mix together the sake, mirin, soy sauce, ginger and sugar (this is a sweetish version; omit for a sugar-free version).

 Heat enough cooking oil in a pan to reach a depth of one-fourth inch.